Strength and experience since 1979

 - K. Harness, CA

-The Truth About Mexican Insurance: Why You Need It
+The Truth About Mexican Car Insurance: Why You Need It

-If you're planning to drive in South of the Border, you need Mexican insurance.
+If you're planning to drive South of the Border, you need Mexican insurance coverage.
 Plain and simple.
-All foreign plated vehicles must be insured in Mexico according to Mexican Federal Liability Law.
+Drivers must insure their foreign plated vehicles in Mexico according to Mexican Federal Liability Law.
 Mexican law requires it.
-US or Canadian liability coverage is invalid in Mexico, and it won't protect you.
+US or Canadian liability coverage is invalid in Mexico and won't protect you.

 Despite what some people may tell you, Mexico car insurance is not optional - it's required by law.
-If you get into an accident without it, you could be facing serious legal and financial penalties.
+You could face severe legal and financial penalties if you get into an accident without it.

-The local police will likely show up and both drivers will be required to show proof of financial responsibility from an authorized Mexico Insurance Company immediately.
+The local police will likely show up, and both drivers must immediately show proof of financial responsibility from an authorized Mexican auto insurance company.

-If you have Mexico-specific car insurance for travelers and have adequate liability limits with legal assistance and medical payments, you'll be covered for any bodily injury or property damage you caused and have proof to show local authorities.
-If not, you risk fines, imprisonment, and vehicle confiscation until fault is assessed and the bill is paid.
-You will have to go in front of a judge who will figure out who is at fault.
+Suppose you have specific car insurance for travelers and have adequate liability limits with legal assistance and medical payments.
+In that case, you'll be protected from any bodily injury or property damage you caused and have proof to show local authorities.
+If not, you risk fines, imprisonment, and vehicle confiscation until the fault is determined and the bill is paid.
+Then, you will have to go in front of a judge who will figure out who is at fault.

-"Full Coverage" Mexican insurance, as the name implies, offers broader protection than simply "Liability Only" coverage.
+"Full Coverage" Mexican auto insurance, as the name implies, offers broader protection than simply "Liability Only" coverage.
 A "Full Coverage" policy covers collision, comprehensive, and liability inside Mexico.
-A Standard policy includes damage to your car, theft, bail bond expenses, some medical expenses and roadside assistance.
-A more complete "Full Coverage" Mexico insurance tourist auto insurance policy includes vandalism and partial theft as well as valuable low-cost add-ons.
+In addition, a Standard policy includes damage to your car, theft, bail bond expenses, some medical expenses, and roadside assistance.
+A more complete "Full Coverage" Mexican tourist auto insurance policy includes vandalism, partial theft, and valuable low-cost add-ons.

 It's worth noting that each Mexican auto insurance "Full Coverage" plan is unique to each insurer.
-There are many distinctions between the various programs.
-The border and in fact the entire country lacks a standard framework for car insurance policies.
+As a result, there are many distinctions between the various programs.
+The border and the entire country lack a standard framework for car insurance policies.
 No two plans are identical.
 There are no two Mexico insurance policies that are alike.

-As a result, just because you purchase "Full Coverage", you shouldn't assume you're protected against everything.
+As a result, just because you purchase "Full Coverage," you shouldn't assume you are protected against everything.
 Make sure to thoroughly examine your policy to ensure that you are adequately covered in all important areas.
 If a particular form of protection isn't stated on your policy as being covered, your insurer will probably not pay any claim on it.

 There are also many other policy distinctions between insurers that aren't immediately obvious.
-Although liability only Mexico auto insurance could be more affordable in the short term, you may be allocating your money poorly, especially if you are making car payments, or have a new or newer vehicle.
+Although liability-only Mexican auto insurance could be more affordable in the short term, you may be allocating your money poorly, especially if you are making car payments or have a new or newer vehicle.